mninc/pytf/README.md

 {"metal": 10, "keys": 11}
 ```
 * **item_or_id** - if the intent is sell, this is the current id of the item.
 Can also be the id of an item in you marketplace.tf inventory if you have integration set up.
-If the intent is to buy, this is a dict object:
+If the intent is to buy, this is either the name of the item or a dict object:
 ```json
 {"quality": "quality name or id.
 Supports elevated qualities, just use a space (eg 'Strange Unusual')", "item_name": "name of the item or it's defindex. supports killstreaks and australium (prefix the name with it)",